armutcom/docker-dotnet-core-images/README.md

 This image contains the native dependencies needed by .NET Core.
 It does not include .NET Core.
 It is for  [self-contained](https://docs.microsoft.com/dotnet/articles/core/deploying/index) applications.

-### `armutcom/aspnet-core:<aspnet-version>-sdk-<sdk-version>-build-<os>`
+### `armutcom/aspnet-core:<aspnet-version>-sdk-<sdk-version>-node-<node-version>-build-<os>`

-This is the build image.
+This is the build image for bot ASP.NET Core and ASP.NET Core SPA apps (server pre-rendering) like [Angular Universal](https://universal.angular.io/overview/) or [React Server Rendering](https://redux.js.org/recipes/server-rendering).
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

 It contains the both .NET Core SDK which is comprised of two parts and Node.js:

 1. .NET Core CLI
 1. .NET Core
 1. ASP.NET Core
-1. Node.js 8.11.2
+1. Node.js

 Use this image for your development process (developing, building and testing applications).